 I don’t build concept bikes, trade show samples, or unrideable prototypes.
 I don’t choose the latest angles for this season’s riding position.
 And I don’t change my material choice, tube shape, or joining process with each new model year.

 What I do build are rationally designed, precisely constructed, hand-finished road racing frames.
 I use a proprietary blend of Columbus PegoRichie tubing along with the finest investment cast, forged, and pressed steel fittings available.
-For my assembled bicycles, I offer Sram Red and Force ensembles, and components from Selle San Marco, Vittoria, Zipp, Cole Wheels, Cane Creek, Wippermann, and Off-The-Front to complement my frames.
+For my assembled bicycles, I offer Sram Red and Force ensembles, and components from Selle San Marco, Challenge, Cinelli, Cole Wheels, Cane Creek, and Wippermann to complement my frames.

 Recent years have seen an increasing preoccupation with the importance of frame materials relative to a bicycle’s performance.
 For some companies, only tubing recently declassified by the Department of Defense will do.
 Some claim their bicycles are designed by real engineers with real degrees.
 Still others may entice you with leaflets depicting bar graphs and CAD/CAM jargon to legitimize their products.
 In contrast to all this, I do things the “old” way.
 Few bicycle makers can offer you a frame built as well as mine.